Ansible2/sqf-language-rework/configuration/grammars/docs/commands/hostMission.md

 *Example 2:*

-Launch host mission dialog from a client on dedicated server in <See arm Reference 3>:
+Launch host mission dialog from a client on dedicated server in {{arma3}}:

 ```sqf
 hostMission [